nicstrong/android-google-drive-browser/README.md

-android-google-drive-browser
+Android Google Drive Browser
 ============================

-A clone of the Android Google Drive Client
+A clone of the Android Google Drive Client that aims to provide a good working example of the Google Drive JAVA API.